ucdscenter/arcc_jupyter_guide/README.md

 This guide is a quick how to for getting access to the arcc cluster, useful slurm commands, getting set up with jupyter, and importing fastai (and maybe fastai2).

-## Getting account info and logging in
+## Getting account info and getting started

 Assuming you have UC credentials, to get access to the supercompute cluster fill out the form at the bottom of [this page](https://research.uc.edu/arc)